GET HELP HIDE SITE

 If you need urgent help now

-If you’ve injured yourself, taken an overdose or are worried about your immediate safety:
+If you or someone else has seriously injured themselves, taken an overdose, or you are worried about you or someone else's immediate safety:

 Making a referral to CAMHS